-Four main world regions have interesting traditions using herbs and herbal remedies.
+There are four main world regions that have interesting traditions using herbs and herbal remedies.
 These is also emerging research in this field, as well:

 - South America: In South America, countries like Peru are rich in forest and exotic flora.
 Many South Americans understand that herbal medicine is important to their economy.
 South American shamans are especially sensitive to plants and their “magical” uses.

 - Africa: In many parts of rural Africa, traditional healers offer herbs as therapy.
 Indigenous herbs are the most accessible and affordable resources available to local populations.
 And often the only resources for hundreds of miles.
 Research in alternative medicine shows the use of the whole plant is more beneficial.
 It is better to use the whole plant than to isolate individual properties from the plant.
 This is called “whole-plant synergy.”
 In the research, many of these plants indigenous to African tribes are anti-bacterial.
 Many are also anti-fungal, anti-inflammatory, and are natural diuretics, etc.

 - China: In east Asian countries like Japan and China, contemporary medicine is available.
 Still, most of the population prefers alternative medicine for treating and preventing illness.
 Successes in Chinese medicine using herbal remedies is gaining respect in the west.
 Some traditional Chinese medicine is shaping the way the west views natural therapies.
 These remedies are showing a lot of positive results in the research.